 The heritage of Nokomis and District is recorded and preserved in our award winning museum.

-The Nokomis and District Museum is located on the corner of Queen Street and Third Avenue, and is open daily from 10:00 a.m. to 5:00 p.m. from June 1st to Labour Day.
+The Nokomis District Museum is located on the corner of Queen Street and Third Avenue, and is open daily from 10:00 a.m. to 5:00 p.m. from June 1st to Labour Day.

 The Nokomis museum has visitors from across Canada and around the world stop during the summer months.
 Visitors are amazed by the collection of heritage items as well as by the size of the museum.